Find Your Self-Talk Sweet Spot

 Purposely or not, you've probably used self-talk during a workout.
 There's the positive kind, where you amp yourself up with unspoken thoughts directed towards yourself: "You can do it!" or "Don't give up!"
-Then there's the negative type: "This feels too hard", or "I can't keep up".
+Then there's the negative type: "This feels too hard" or "I suck at this".

-Say you use a phrase like "You've totally got this!" to pump yourself up for your very first chin-up or a weight-lifting PB that's 9 kilograms heavier than your previous one, but you don't hit your goal.
-You're more likely to get caught up in what you didn't accomplish versus what you did (maybe you pulled yourself halfway up or improved your PB by 2 kilograms).
+Say you use a phrase like "You've totally got this!" to pump yourself up for your very first chin-up or a weight-lifting PR that's 10 kilograms heavier than your previous one, but you don't hit your goal.
+You're more likely to get caught up in what you didn't accomplish versus what you did (maybe you pulled yourself halfway up or improved your PR by 2 kilograms).
 This can potentially lower your confidence for the future, which could discourage you from ever trying again, says Fader.

 What's more, too-enthusiastic language can frustrate you even more if you're faking it.
 "When you're just not feeling it, you're likely going to react with negative emotions", says Gloria Petruzzelli, PsyD, a licensed clinical and sport psychologist in the athletics department at Sacramento State.
 That can stop you in your tracks.